Resident Resources

 All townhome residents will get one parking hang tag which should be displayed prominently in the vehicle.
 Owners are responsible for getting these parking hang-tags to their tenants.
 Cars without hang-tags or parked improperly may be towed at the owner's expense.

-We have fire lanes around Springbrook Square that must remain open at all times.
-If the curb is red, it's a no parking zone.
-The only approved parking areas are within a garage or in a marked parking space or on the city streets (be mindful of “School Days” limits).
+There are fire lanes around Springbrook Square that must remain open at all times.
+If the curb is red, it is a no parking zone.
+The only approved parking areas are within a garage or in a marked parking space or on the city streets.

-Storage of trailers, RVs and boats is not allowed in the Community other than for brief loading/unloading.
+Storage of trailers, RVs and boats is not allowed in the Community other than for short-term loading/unloading.

 Pets

-We love pets at Springbrook and you will see many out on walks, as well as strollers from adjacent properties!
+Springbrook loves pets and you will see many out on walks.
 All dogs must be on a leash while on common grounds.

 Residents must immediately remove their pet's waste.
-A waste bag station is stocked by the HOA, mainly as an incentive for through-walkers in the neighborhood to pick up their pet waste.
+Waste bag stations are stocked by the HOA so people can pick up their pet waste.

 Residents are responsible for any noise, damage or inconvenience caused by their pet.

-Also note: We share our community with other wildlife…coyotes, bobcats, racoons, opossums, squirrels, among many.
+Also note: We share our community with other wildlife including coyotes, raccoons, squirrels, and very rarely bobcats.
 Please do not feed the wildlife and be attentive with your pets.
-Outside cats and small dogs are at risk!
+Outside cats and small dogs may be at risk.

 Property Maintenance and Improvements

-Are you planning to put in a new HVAC unit, TV cable, replacement windows and doors, a new skylight, etc.?
-Our Covenants establish an Architectural Control Committee (ACC) to keep the development sound and consistent in appearance.
-Therefore, there are restrictions and/or permissions that need to be obtained for certain updates before your contractor starts work.
+Making updates to the exterior including HVAC units, TV cable, replacement windows and doors, a new skylight, etc. requires the submission of an ACC (Architectural Control) request.
+Our Architectural Control Committee (ACC) ensures that the update is sound and consistent in appearance.
+There are restrictions and/or permissions that need to be obtained for certain updates before your contractor starts work.

-Always check to see if your project needs a) permission from the ACC and/or b) a permit and inspection from the City of Kirkland before you pay a deposit or your contractor starts the work.
+Always check to see if your project needs a) permission from the ACC and/or b) a permit and inspection from the City of Kirkland before you begin any work.

 Generally anything that affects the outside or structure of the units needs to have HOA permission, for example replacement windows or doors or garage doors (no windows and upraising only) or roofs (dark grey or black).
 The ACC form is available on the TownSq portal.
 Also, exterior paint colors for the single-family units must be chosen from an approved color palette.
 Townhomes require no painting since they are made of vinyl siding however there are paint colors for the doors and chimney trim.